go-fuego/fuego/documentation/docs/guides/openapi.md

 }
 ```

-The default spec url reference Element Stoplight swagger ui.
+The default spec URL reference Element Stoplight Swagger UI.

-Please note that if you embed swagger ui in your build it will increase its size
+Please note that if you embed swagger UI in your build it will increase its size
 by more than 10Mb.

 |               | StopLight Elements | Swagger        | Disabled |